Tanosimboangy/Photography-landing-page/README.md

   </h3>
 </div>

 ## This project is our final assessement on HTML and CSS.
-I would like to show it you so that you can help me or if you interested in some stuff, we can work on that together.
+I would like to show it you so that you can help me or if you interested in some stuff we can work on together.

 # **You can find the demo of this project here:**